SabreTools/MPF/CHANGELIST.md

 - Allow separate mounted path for Linux
 - Fix cleaning XGD3 SS
 - Prepare Redumper for XGD support
+- Hash DMI and PFI files for XGD in Redumper

 ### 3.2.1 (2024-08-05)